Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 ## 7. Local LD and allele-frequency refinement

 This step refined candidate regions by identifying local allele-frequency patterns and LD structure within differentiated genomic intervals.
 For that I summarized local LD and allele-frequency differences within priority candidate regions.
-[30-38]
+[30-38] The script and the methodology was insipired from : https://cloufield.github.io/GWASTutorial/19_ld/.

 Main output:
 local LD summary tables